 If you wish to make a booking for more than 6 people, please contact the museum to discuss your requirements.

 Please make sure you have your booking confirmation either printed out or on your mobile device.
 If you booked on the phone you will just need to have the name and phone number of the person who booked.

-Following latest Government guidance, all visitors are required to wear face coverings whilst in the museum shop.
-To enter and leave the museum you will need to pass through this area so please plan accordingly.
+Following latest Government guidance, all visitors are required to wear face coverings whilst in the museum buildings.
 Children under 11 and people with certain health conditions or disabilities are exempt.
-Wearing a face covering in any enclosed public space is encouraged and will be mandatory in museums from 8th August.

 Please do not visit if you have symptoms of COVID-19.